anion gap low

 Provide your full medication list

-Next, you should find out if your medication list includes lithium.
+Find out if your medication list includes lithium.

 Focus on underlying conditions